c0927648/EDA-Countries-Population-Growth-Rate/README.md

 The dataset used in this analysis contains the following columns:
 - `Country`: Name of the country
 - `Year`: Year of data entry
-- `Population`: Total population of the country for that year
-- `Growth Rate`: Growth rate of the population for that year

 -
 ## Source : Kaggle - https://www.kaggle.com/datasets/sazidthe1/world-population-data